-The same observational station configuration should be used for meteor detection system [22].
-We used the GRAVES radar as suitable signal source and monitored its carrier frequency.
-GRAVES radar is located in France therefore we could not see its direct carrier signal, but meteors reflect it signal and as consequence we could easily detect meteor presence as reflection appearance.
-One meteor detected by this method is shown in picture 3.6.
+The same observational station configuration should be used for the meteor detection system [22].
+We used the GRAVES radar as a suitable signal source and we monitored its carrier frequency.
+GRAVES radar is located in France therefore we could not see its direct carrier signal, but meteors reflect it signal.
+As the consequence, we could easily detect the meteor presence as the reflection appearance.
+One meteor detected by this method is shown in Figure 3.6.